SilentKnight742/pplpminiprojectgame/README.md

 * Use proficiency points to buy new skills, skills help you to get 'fame'.
 * Fame is multiplier for quiz and daily reward gains, the more fame you have the more you earn energy.
 * The aim is to collect all cards and level them up and buy all skills.

+Go ahead and install the 'miniPro.apk' file on your android device and give the game a try